Danny Robles: Career

 Robles signed a professional contract with Seattle Sounders FC 2 ahead of their 2019 season.

 Robles signed with new USL League One club Northern Colorado Hailstorm on February 25, 2022, ahead of their inaugural season.

+Robles spent the summer of 2023 playing with Ballard FC, who won the 2023 USL League Two championship.

+Following his time with Ballard, Robles was re-signed by Northern Colorado Hailstorm on August 15, 2023.

+Robles returned to the Sounders organization in January 2025, signing with Tacoma Defiance, now in MLS Next Pro.